hathora/builder/docs/buildkit/README.md

 #### Server

-1. Create a new typescript proejct with the following `tsconfig.json`:
+1. Create a new directory with the following `tsconfig.json`:
 ```json
 {
   "compilerOptions": {